a

 • And so on.

-Demonstrating compliance on an individual basis would be a nightmarish task; it is far better to address all information security within the scope of an ISMS with certification to ISO 27001.
+Demonstrating compliance on an individual basis would be a daunting task; it is far better to address all information security under an ISMS certified to ISO 27001.
 The independent annual audits will provide ongoing evidence of compliance with all applicable requirements.

 An added bonus: you limit the number of external audits required.